Contraction of surfaces in hyperbolic space and in sphere: Introduction

-To describe the asymptotical behavior of the flow as the final time is approached, we study the convergence of appropriately rescaled flows using a similar program described in \cite{Ger15} for contracting curvature flow in the sphere.
-For $\a=1$, the $H^\a$-flow \eqref{3.1} is just the mean curvature flow studied by Andrews and Chen \cite{Andrews-Chen2017}.
-So we focus on $\alpha\in (1,4]$.
-Let $\Theta(t,T)$ be the spherical solution of \eqref{3.1} in the hyperbolic space $\mathbb{H}^3$ which shrinks to a point as $t\to T$.
-Introduce a geodesic polar coordinate around the point $p$ the flow are shrinking to, and write $M_t=\mathrm{graph}~ u(x,t)$ on the sphere $\mathbb{S}^2$ for $t\in [t_0,T)$.
-We consider the rescaling $\tilde{H}=H\Theta(t,T)$ on the mean curvature, and $\tilde{u}=u\Theta^{-1}(t,T)$ on the function $u$.
-The upper bound on $\tilde{H}$ can be proved using the technique of Tso.
-However, for $\a> 1$ the parabolic operator involved in the evolution equation of $\tilde{H}$ has a coefficient $\alpha \tilde{H}^{\alpha-1}$ in the second order part and it becomes degenerate for $\tilde{H}$ sufficiently small.
-Thus we can not apply the parabolic Harnack inequality as in \cite{Ger15} to get an estimate from below for $\tilde{H}$.
+In the last section, we describe the convergence of the solution to a point and of the rescaled solution to a sphere as stated in Theorem \ref{main-theo-I}.
+We only focus on the flow in $\mathbb{H}^3$ by powers of mean curvature, using the idea in the work by \cite{Schulze2006} and \cite{Andrews-Chen2017}.
+The main difficulty is that for $\a> 1$ the parabolic operator involved in the evolution equation of the rescaled mean curvature $\tilde{H}$ has a coefficient $\alpha \tilde{H}^{\alpha-1}$ in the second order part and it becomes degenerate for $\tilde{H}$ sufficiently small.
+Thus we can not apply the parabolic Harnack inequality to get an estimate from below for $\tilde{H}$.
 To overcome this problem, we write the evolution equation satisfied by $\tilde{H}$ as a porous medium equation, and apply a result of DiBenedetto and Friedman \cite{DiBenedetto-Friedman1985} to get the H\"{o}lder continuity of $\tilde{H}$.
-Moreover, for $\alpha>1$ the proof of the pinching estimate in \S \ref{sec:3} implies the decay estimate for the pinching ratio

-This would be enough for our purpose to show the convergence of the rescaled function $\tilde{u}$ to $1$ as $t\to T$.
-See \S \ref{sec:6} for the details of the argument.
+The proof for the remaining flows is similar.
+See \S \ref{sec:6} for the details.

 \begin{ack} The authors would like to thank Professor Ben Andrews for suggestions on the curvature pinching in the hyperbolic case.
 The first author was supported by China Postdoctoral Science Foundation (No.2018M641317).
-The second author was supported by NSFC grant No.11671224, 11831005 and NSFC-FWO grant No.1181101212.
+The second author was supported by NSFC grant No.11671224, 11831005 and NSFC-FWO grant No.1196131001.
 The third author was supported by Discovery Early Career Researcher Award DE190100147 of the Australian Research Council. \end{ack}